Our responsible investment approach

 Read our

-Infranode’s remuneration policy – integration of sustainability risks
+Infranode’s remuneration policy –integration of sustainability risks

 The Board of Infranode (“the Manager”) has adopted a Remuneration policy to ensure that the Manager has a remuneration system that (i) complies with the Manager’s and the Funds’ strategies and objectives, (ii) does not encourage excessive risk taking, (iii) aligns the interests of the Funds and the Investors with those of the Manager’s staff, and (iv) maintains a sound financial situation of the Manager.
 The policy applies in relation to the Manager’s business as a whole.

-According to the Remuneration Policy, employees are entitled to fixed remuneration.
-In addition, some employees will be entitled to variable Remuneration.
-All variable Remuneration shall be determined on the basis of performance, which means both (i) the individual performance by the staff member and (ii) the Manager’s overall performance.
-Both financial and non-financial criteria shall be taken into account in the assessment of the staff member’s performance.
 Non-financial criteria include inter alia the adherence to the ESG policy with regard to the integration of sustainability risks and sustainability is integrated in performance indicators and targets, and subject to performance reviews of Infranode employees.
 For heads of departments,sustainability is part of their performance KPIs; for employees, ESG is part of their performance review.

 In order to achieve a long-term perspective and stability in the Manager’s operations, the performance assessment that will form the basis for variable remuneration will be based on performance during a longer period (at least one year).
 This period constitutes the staff member’s accrual period.